 We are aware so far of Spotify, iTunes, Pandora and other subscription models but the truth is that every artist could have their own managed subscription model.

 Do these steps mean you are going to be successful?
-Going back to people, one of the most important resources mentioned in this article, it all depends on how engaged you are with your audience.
+Going back to people, one of the most critical resources mentioned in this article, it all depends on how engaged you are with your audience.
 Music, as we all know, is about emotional engagement: how well do you communicate with your fans?
-How trusted is your brand as an artist and how do your fans respond to changes?
+How trusted is your brand as an artist, and how do your fans respond to changes?

 Social Media has started an online revolution of the business model as we know it.
 We live in an experimental era where the early adopters of the current technologies, be it social media or monetisation models, are also the first to see their gains.

-How ready are our artists to make these changes and what would this mean in the bigger context?
-If all media industries – publishing, music, broadcasting – are going to adopt various monetisation models does it mean we are heading towards a “pay for society”?
+How ready are our artists to make these changes, and what would this mean in the bigger context?
+If all media industries – publishing, music, broadcasting – are going to adopt various monetisation models, does it mean we are heading towards a “pay for society”?
 If no, why and if yes, how long will it take to get there?